 The film leaves out all indication of the growing friendship between Henry and Helen.
 This lends the end of the film a slightly sadder tone.

 The film also diminishes the role of Helen’s and Paul’s failed relationship in Helen’s development.
-In the book Helen and Margaret discuss this connection when they are reunited at Howards End.
+In the book, Helen and Margaret discuss this connection when they are reunited at Howards End.
 The film also portrays Helen’s interactions with Leonard as more romantic and loving than in the book.

 Leonard’s feelings for Helen allows him to emerge as a more sympathetic character and his death becomes more tragic.
 In the book, Leonard is going to find Margaret to confess his sins to her when he travels to Howards End.
-However in the film, his urge to find Helen is his motivation.
+However, in the film, his urge to find Helen is his motivation.

 The sense of a deeper connection between Helen and Leonard makes the death of Leonard more painful in the 1992 film than in the book.
 The book ends with a sense that all has ended quite well for its main characters.
-Leonard’s death is part of a process that creates balance between the Schlegels and the Wilcoxes.
-To a contemporary audience this would be a callous conclusion.
+Leonard’s death is part of a process that creates a balance between the Schlegels and the Wilcoxes.
+To a contemporary audience, this would be a callous conclusion.

 The Schlegel sisters wear red clothes much of the time in the 2017 adaption, suggesting the characters as a truly radical force against the conservative world of the Wilcoxes.
 Margaret tones down her shades of red as her relationship with Henry grows.
 The 2017 version is also more relevant to a contemporary audience in its inclusion of non-white actors and characters.

 The BBC adaption uses license to develop Forster’s characters, including extra dialogue and interaction not present in the film.
-For example Charles and Henry tell Margaret she will want to clean up after her drive to Oniton, despite her protestations that she would rather go for a walk.
+For example, Charles and Henry tell Margaret she will want to clean up after her drive to Oniton, despite her protestations that she would rather go for a walk.
 This license fits perfectly with the character’s status and interactions – the Wilcox men want to look after women and Margaret does not need to be looked after.
-However after her initial objections, she is willing to go along with and humour their need to look after her.
+However, after her initial objections, she is willing to go along with and humour their need to look after her.